-Coastal salt marsh fact sheet | Field of Mars EEC
+Coastal salt marsh ecosystems fact sheet | Field of Mars EEC

-What are coastal salt marshes?
+What are coastal salt marsh ecosystems?

 Coastal salt marshes are low, flat wetland ecosystems found beside tidal creeks, rivers, bays and estuaries.
 They grow in the intertidal zone, where very high tides may cover the marsh with salty or brackish water and low tides expose mud, shallow pools and salt-tolerant plants.